 “I am the master of my fate, I am the captain of my soul.” – Henley.
 This is such a powerful statement, from “Invictus” a short Victorian poem by the English poet William Ernest Henley (1849–1903).
-As time goes by, I appreciate this statement more and more in my personal and professional life and let me share today some of my related experiences.
+As time goes by, I increasingly appreciate this statement in my personal and professional life.
+Today, let me share some of my related experiences with you.

-Our team in APAC has grown a lot over the past 3 years (from 10 to 120+, across 5 offices).
-I find myself spending more of my time listening and coaching our team members to solve their team/client relationship/individual problems/concerns.
-Many of these challenges seem tough and emotional.
-This is particularly true when a team members has to work late/over work, work under stress over an extended period of time.
-I noticed the judgement of our star team members start to get clouded; the decision they make under these circumstances are not “normal”.
+Over the past three years, our team in APAC has grown exponentially (from 10 to 120+, across 5 offices).
+I spend most of my time listening and coaching our team members to solve their problems/concerns with team dynamics, client relationships, and individual stressors.
+Many of these challenges seem tough and emotional, especially when a team member has to work late or under extended periods of stress.
+I’ve noticed that even our star performers’ judgement starts to get clouded under these circumstances; the decisions they make are not “normal”.

-Some have issues with difficult client relationship.
-In other instances, some may have internal issues such as lack of clarity on how decisions are being made, not having enough team members to do the work etc.
+Some people have problems with difficult client relationships, while others may have internal issues like not knowing how decisions are being made or having enough team members to do the work.

-My guiding principle for all of the above is that “we all have different choices, always have and always will, because we have the power to control our thought” (Napoleon Hill).
-For me, my work has always been a partnership between me and the company/the client.
-We both make a choice daily to continue the partnership.
-For any partnership to be long lasting and fruitful, it has to be beneficial to all parties.
-This belief empowers me to think clearly and make better decision.
+The idea that “we all have different choices, always have and always will, because we have the power to control our thoughts” (Napoleon Hill) is what guide me in everything I do.
+I truly believe that my work is a partnership between myself and the company/client.
+Every day, we both make the choice to continue this partnership.
+And like with any worthwhile relationship, it has to be beneficial for everyone involved if it’s goingto last long-term.
+This belief allows me to think more clearly and makes better decisions, even under pressure.

 Making a conscious choice to work longer hours

-When I first started, I remembered working at least 55 or 60 hours per week, mainly because I started writing this blog after work at home.
-This helped me to grow tremendously and I didn’t regret it a bit.
-We had another brilliant team member, whom I learnt a lot from.
-She used to work 60+ hours plus in the first 3 years of her career under a brilliant founder and she progressed extremely quickly in her approach, story telling, presentation skill.
+When I was just beginning, I logged around 55 to 60 hours every week.
+This included writing for this blog after finishing up my day job at home.
+Although difficult, it paid off and I never regretted putting in the extra work.
+We had another outstanding team member from whom I learnt a lot.
+In the first three years of her career, she worked more than 60 hours per week under a visionary founder and progressed extremely quickly in her approach, story telling, presentation skill.
 I am no match to her at all.
-She told us before that she didn’t regret spending so much time working in the first 3 years as well since it was her own choice and she gained so much from it.
+She told us before that she didn’t regret spending so much time working in the first 3 years because it was her own choice and she gained invaluable experience from it.